2018 Buffalo Bills season: Week 17: vs. Miami Dolphins

 Similar to the previous year's season finale, a fight broke out between the Bills and Dolphins in the second half.
 After Dolphins linebacker and former Bill Kiko Alonso collided with Josh Allen, Alonso, along with Dolphins DE Robert Quinn and Bills lineman Jordan Mills, were ejected following the scuffle.
 Despite a close first half, the Bills won 42–17 to finish the 2018 season at 6–10.
+Buffalo also finished 2-4 against the AFC East and 4-4 at home.
 This was also the final NFL game for longtime defensive tackle Kyle Williams, as he announced his intention to retire after the season's conclusion.

+As of 2025, this marks the last time the Bills finished with a losing record.